SDK npm package is not published yet and API environments may be unavailable.View status

 Ananke Labs provides two core products, each designed for a different verification scenario:

-- Ananke TCode — physical document stamping and verification.
-Stamp PDFs with a DataMatrix barcode that encodes metadata and a cryptographic signature.
-Scanners can verify the document from the barcode alone.
+• Ananke TCode — physical document stamping and verification.
+Stamp PDFs with a DataMatrix barcode that carries verification references.
+Scanners can perform quick checks and then retrieve richer status context online.

 See Ananke Trust vs Ananke TCode for a detailed comparison of when to use each.